-Anyone sitting in the front seat of a vehicle built after 1972 must at least have their lap belt properly adjusted and fastened.
+Anyone sitting in the front seat of a vehicle built after 1972 must at least have his or her lap belt properly adjusted and fastened.
 If a shoulder belt is also available, that must be properly adjusted and fastened, as well.

 Drivers may be nailed with a citation if a front-seat passenger under the age of 16 is not wearing a seat belt.

 Those with a physical or medical disability waiver are exempt from this rule.

 When riding in a vehicle, all children under 5 years old, under 8 years old, and 4 ft.
 9 in. or less must be properly secured in a child restraint device meeting federal standards.
 Children who are 5 to 7 years old and/or under 4ft 9 in.
 MUST, at the very least, ride in a booster seat.
 The driver can be assessed with a $50 penalty for failing to take this action.

 Although that is the extent of the Arizona law, protecting a child in a vehicle doesn't stop there.
 The state provides helpful information on how to protect child passengers.

-Additionally, if you spot a vehicle with a passenger under eight years old who appears not to be properly restrained, you can report the driver by calling (800) 505-BABY.
+Additionally, if you spot a vehicle with a passenger under 8 years old who appears not to be properly restrained, you can report the driver by calling (800) 505-BABY.
 Be sure to know the vehicle's license plate number and state, the location, and where the child was sitting.

 Anyone operating a motorcycle must wear protective glasses, goggles, or a transparent faceshield.
 Drivers are exempt from this, though, if their bike has a protective windshield.

-Drivers and riders under 18 must wear a helmet.
+Drivers and passengers under 18 must wear a helmet.

-School bus drivers aren't allowed to use cell phones when driving a school bus, unless it's for emergency purposes.
+School bus drivers are NOT allowed to use cell phones when driving a school bus, unless it's for emergency purposes.